larskaare/pawa-system-testing/slides/content/wrappingup.md

 <div style="font-size:0.9em">

-For our "complex and modern system" we now have
+For our "complex and modern system" we now have:

-- A fully automation system test scenario running
+- A fully automation system test scenario running <!-- .element: class="fragment" data-fragment-index="1" -->
-- A fully synthetic test environment
+- A fully synthetic test environment <!-- .element: class="fragment" data-fragment-index="2" -->
-- A system with active Authn/z
+- A system with active Authn/z <!-- .element: class="fragment" data-fragment-index="3" -->
-- A system with active security controls
+- A system with active security controls <!-- .element: class="fragment" data-fragment-index="4" -->

-We have broken a few principles to reach this state - </br>the trade-offs could be acceptable?
+We have broken a few principles to reach this state - </br>the trade-offs could be acceptable? <!-- .element: class="fragment" data-fragment-index="4" -->

 </div>

+---

+## Our Objective

+> Encourage teams to divert more effort on to system testing with authn/z (and other security features) activated.

+It is hard, not only a technical challenge </br>- but it is doable - and necessary?

 ---